mantidproject/mantid/docs/source/concepts/InstrumentDefinitionFile.rst

    spectrum may be the sum of counts from a number of detectors and Mantid, behind the scene, use the IDs to keep track of this.

+.. warning:: As of version 3.12 of Mantid, Instruments in Mantid will no longer silently discard detectors defined with duplicate IDs.
+Detector IDs (including Monitors) must be unique across the Instrument.
+IDFs cannot be loaded if they violate this.

 The <idlist> element and the idlist attribute of the elements is used to assign detector IDs.
 The notation for using idlist is